wp-plugins/yet-another-stars-rating/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Yet Another Star Rating menu in Settings and set your options.

+== Frequently Asked Questions ==

+= What is "Overall Rating"? =
+It's the vote put from who write the review: readers can see this vote in read-only.
+Reviewer can vote using the box on the top rigth when writing a new articole or post (he / she must have at least "Author" role).
+Remember to insert this shortcode  **[yasr_overall_rating]**  to make appear where you want.
+You can choose to make it appear just in a single post/page or in archive pages too (e.g. default Index, category pages, etc)

+= What is "Visitor Rating"? =
+It's the vote that allows your visitors to vote: just paste this shortcode  **[yasr_visitor_votes]**  where you want the stars to appear.
+This works only in single post or pages

+= What is "Multi Set"? =
+It's the feature that make YASR awesome.
+Multisets give the opportunity to score different aspects for each review: for example, if you're reviewing a videogame, you can create the aspects "Graphics", "Gameplay", "Story", etc. and give a vote for each one.
+To create a set, just go in "Settings" -> "Yet Another Stars Rating: Settings" and click on the "Multi Sets" tab.
+To insert it into a post, just paste the shortcode that YASR will create for you.

+= What is "Top 10 overall ratings" ? =
+It's the chart of the 10 highest rated item from reviewer.
+To insert it into a post or page, just paste this shortcode  **[yasr_top_ten_highest_rated]**

+= What is "Top 10 by visitors" ? =
+This is 2 charts in 1.
+Infact, this chart will be display both the  most rated  posts/pages or the  highest rated  posts/pages.
+In order to appear in this chart item must be rated at least twice.
+Paste this shortcode to make appear where you want **[yasr_most_or_highest_rated_posts]**

+= What is "Most active reviewers" ? =
+If in your site there are more than 1 person writing reviews, this chart will show up the most 5 active reviewer.
+Shortcode is  **[yasr_top_5_reviewers]**

+= What is Most "active users" ? =
+When a visitor (logged in or not) rates a post/page, rating are stored in the database.
+This chart will show the 10 most active users; show up login name if was logged in, "Anonymous" otherwise.
+The shortcode : **[yasr_top_ten_active_users]**

+= Wait, wait!
+Do I need to keep in mind all this shortcode? = Of course no: you can easly add it on visual editor clicking on the yellow star and then choose what to insert

 == Screenshots ==
 1. Example of yasr in a videogame review
 2. Another example of a restaurant review

 == Changelog ==

+= 0.4.0 =
+* Popup shortcode creatore it's now tabbed and got a link to the new doc
+* Minor changes and bugfixes

+= 0.3.9 =
+* Fixed page exclusion

+= 0.3.8 =
+* Added new chart: Top 10 most rated / highest rated posts from visitors (show up only posts rated at least twice)
+* New setting: it's possibile now to explude pages from auto insert
+* Css changes
+* Various bugfixes

+= 0.3.7 =
+* Added new chart: Top 5 most active reviewers
+* Added new chart: Top 10 most active users (in visitor rating)
+* Changed popup for shortcode creator in visual editor, switched from thickbox to jquery ui dialog
+* Removed javascript error when the shortcode creator is called
+* Fixed multiset form editor
+* Various bugfixes

+= 0.3.6 =
+* Changed permission: now while writing a post or page everyone with a role >= author can insert votes
+* Some bugfixes

+= 0.3.5 =
+* Added a new dark style to better suite dark theme
+* Added a new custom text to show when a non logged user has voted
+* Css minor changes

+= 0.3.4 =
+* In settings page is now possible add some custom text to make appear before "Overall Rating" or "Visitor's Rating" are showed
+* In settings page is now possible to show "Overall Rating" only in the post / page or even in Home page, Archive Page, etc.
+* Removed bug that could appear in some case when removing or adding field in multiset form editor
+* After a multiset is created/edited now you get redirected on multiset settings tab and not in general settings
+* Various bugfixes
+* Under the hood changes

 = 0.3.3 =
 * Created a new shortcode that will allow to insert Top 10 highest rated product by author
 * When a post or page is permanently deleted, yasr will delete every votes for that post or page
+* Overall Rating is now avaible in home page and archive pages
 * Fixed "add element button" when only 1 multi set is used
 * Updated jquery cookie from 1.4.0 to 1.4.1 and minified it
 * Minor Bug fixes